Shannon family: Alana Thompson

-After June's March 2019 arrest, Alana now lives with half-sister Lauryn who has legal guardianship of Alana.
+After June's March 2019 arrest, Alana lived with half-sister Lauryn.
+Lauryn was given legal guardianship of Alana until she turned 18.
+After graduating from high school in Georgia in May 2023, she moved to Denver, Colorado with her boyfriend, Dralin Carswell.
+She currently attends Regis University for a degree in nursing.

+In May 2025, Thompson appeared on the Lifetime documentary film I Was Honey Boo Boo.

-Kaitlyn Clark
+Kaitlyn Shannon

-Kaitlyn Elizabeth Clark (born July 26, 2012) is the eldest of Anna's two children, born to Anna when she was 17 years old.
-Her birth was featured on Season 1 of Here Comes Honey Boo Boo.
-Though Anna's high school sweetheart, Caleb Clark, whom Anna dated for two years, has said he believes himself to be Kaitlyn's father, Anna and her family expressed doubts as she had been intimately involved with a second man around the time she became pregnant.
-Neither Caleb nor the other man appear to publicly have a relationship with Kaitlyn and, after Anna wed Michael Cardwell, Kaitlyn reportedly began calling her stepfather "Daddy."
-Her half-sister, Kylee, was born when she was 3 years old.
-Notably, Kaitlyn was born with polydactyly, sporting a second thumb on her right hand; she later underwent surgery to remove her extra thumb, amidst Anna's concerns that her daughter would be bullied for her condition.
-After her mother and step-father separated in 2017, Kaitlyn moved with her mother and half-sister from Alabama, where she'd been living since the age of 2, to Georgia.
+Kaitlyn Elizabeth Shannon (born July 26, 2012) is the elder of Anna's two daughters, born to Anna when she was 17 years old.
+Her birth was featured on season one of Here Comes Honey Boo Boo.
+Though Anna's high-school sweetheart, Caleb Clark, whom she dated for two years, has said he believes himself to be Kaitlyn's father, Anna and her family expressed doubts, as she had been intimately involved with a second man around the time she became pregnant.
+Neither Caleb nor the other man appear to publicly have a relationship with Kaitlyn and, after Anna married Michael Cardwell, Kaitlyn reportedly began calling her stepfather "Daddy."
+Her half-sister Kylee was born when she was 3 years old.
+Kaitlyn was born with polydactyly, sporting a second thumb on her right hand; she later underwent surgery to remove her extra thumb, amidst Anna's concerns that her daughter would be bullied for her condition.
+After her mother and stepfather separated in 2017, Kaitlyn moved with her mother and half-sister from Alabama, where she had been living since the age of 2, to Georgia.
+She now lives with grandmother June and step-grandfather Justin following the death of her mother Anna.

 Kylee Cardwell

-Kylee Madison Cardwell (born December 9, 2015) is the youngest of Anna's two children, born to Anna and her then-husband, Michael Cardwell, when Anna was 21 years old.
+Kylee Madison Cardwell (born December 9, 2015) is Anna's younger daughter, born to her and her then-husband Michael Cardwell when she was 21 years old.
 Her middle name, Madison, honors her paternal grandmother.
+She now lives with father Michael following the death of her mother Anna.

 Ella Grace Efird

-Ella Grace Efird (born December 8, 2017) is Lauryn's eldest child; Lauryn was 17 when she welcomed her with now-husband Joshua Efird.
+Ella Grace Efird (born December 8, 2017) is Lauryn's eldest child; Lauryn was 17 when she gave birth to Ella.
 Her family currently maintains an Instagram account for her, which had 92,600 followers as of May 2020.
-Her parents wed in 2018, when she was 4 months old.
+Her parents married in 2018, when she was 4 months old.